Khao Yai National Park Nakhon Ratchasima Province, Thailand Travel Guide

 May-June & October.
 Fewer crowds, tranquil experience.
 Lush green landscape, gaining waterfall strength.
 Humidity and rainfall increase.

 Hiking and wildlife spotting finds its optimal period in the Cool Season (November - February).
 Favorable temperatures and lower humidity make long walks comfortable.
 Animals stay more dynamic.
-Waterfall viewing sees its most important impressive flows in the late Rainy Season (September - October) and early Cool Season (November).
+Waterfall viewing sees its most impressive flows in the late Rainy Season (September - October) and early Cool Season (November).
 The water volume stays high, creating powerful cascades.
 Birdwatching is possible year-round.
 The dry season (Chilly and Hot) may allow easier access to trails and better visibility through less dense foliage.

 Many nationalities get visa-exempt entry for tourism, typically allowing a 30-day stay.
 This stamp appears upon arrival at international airports or land borders.